TR-SUNSHINE/Documents/README.md

 DOCS: Everything related to documentation<br>

 ### Usage
-The first word of the commit should be the keyword from the ‘Type of change’ listed above with capitalization of the first character.
+The first word of the commit should be the keyword from the ‘Type of change’ listed above with capitalization of the first character.<br>
-Followed by a semicolon and space character.
+Followed by a semicolon and space character.<br>
-Followed by a brief description of the change where the first character of the sentence is capitalized.
+Followed by a brief description of the change where the first character of the sentence is capitalized.<br>
 Total length of the commit message is limited to 50 chars.

 ### Example